+In this section, we will introduce the implementaion details for \method.
+To enhance the ability of modality capturing, we employ the DA-Transformer~\citep{dag2022huang}.
+The DA-Transformer~(DAT) can strengthen each transition of \method by distributing the modalities to different positions of expanded output sequences.
+We also elaborate the difference between the decoding iterations and the diffusion transitions in the parameterization part.

+\paragraph{DA-Transformer} In training, the DAT model expands the output lengths to the predefined max length, and maps target tokens to multiple positions in the expanded sequence.
+Since the output length of DAT is not equal to the length of the target $\bm{y}$, we use the best alignment of $\tilde{\bm{y}}_t$ as the glancing target and for computing $q^\text{MDP}$.
+The best alignment is obtained by maximizing the output probability:

+where $\Gamma$ expands $\bm{y}$ to the expanded output length by inserting blanks.
+For the intermediate target $\tilde{\bm{y}}$ to compute loss $L_{t-1}^\text{RGS}$, we use the decoding result with the original target length $|\bm{y}|$ rather than the aligned target.
+In inference, after parallel neural network computation, DAT uses links between positions to extract output tokens in the expanded sequence, where we use the Joint-Viterbi decoding proposed by ~\citet{shao2022viterbi}.

+\paragraph{Parameterization} As each transition of the generative process directly forward the hidden states to the next transition, we can build fully non-autoregressive models by stacking the neural layers or iterative models by sharing the parameters of $\theta_t$.
+And we can use part of the layers in the decoder to perform one denoising transition so that one forward inference of the decoder can perform multiple denoising transitions.

-\paragraph{Training Objective} To reduce the influence of multi-modality in each term $L_{t-1}^\text{RGS}$, we optimize the model using a single target instead of the target distribution $q(Y_{t-1}|Y_t, Y_0)$.
-Since $q(Y_{t-1}|Y_t, Y_0)$ is a distribution consists of multiple modalities, directly minimizing the KL-divergence introduces multi-modal targets for every source input.
+\paragraph{Training} Since $q(\bm{y}_{t-1}|\bm{y}_t, \bm{y}_0)$ is a distribution consists of multiple modalities, directly minimizing the KL-divergence in Eq.~\ref{eqn:our_vlb} introduces multi-modal targets for every source input.